david-cattermole/mayaMatchMoveSolver/docs/source/tools_displaytools.rst

 ----------------------

-Forces the active viewport camera to lock it’s center to the currently selected transform node.
-The Center 2D window can be used to offset the 2D offset horizontally/vertically.
+Forces the active viewport camera to lock it’s center to the currently selected transform nodes, or mesh node components (face, edge, vertex).
+The Center 2D Offset window can be used to offset the 2D offset horizontally/vertically.

 While centering is turned on, it overrides Maya's normal 2D Pan/Zoom settings.

-.. note:: A viewport camera can only center on one node at a time.

 Usage to *apply* the centering effect:

-1) Select transform node.
+1) Select transform nodes, or mesh node components (face, edge, vertex).

 2) Activate a 3D viewport.

-3) Run 'Apply 2D Center' tool.
+3) Run `Apply 2D Center` tool.

-   - The active viewport camera will be centered on the selected transform node.
+   - The active viewport camera will be centered on the selected objects and components.

-4) Use the Pan/Zoom tool (default hotkey is backslash (' \\ ') key),
-   to zoom in and out.
+4) Use the Pan/Zoom tool (default hotkey is backslash (``\``) key), to zoom in and out.
 Play the Maya timeline and use the centered view as needed.

 5) Click on the 'Apply 2D Center' menu option box to display the 'Center 2D Offset' window.

    - Drag the Horizontal, Vertical and Zoom sliders to offset the 2D centering.

    - Click 'Apply' button to apply the Center 2D.